The world is on fire.. Technology enters the battle

 fires and prevent their spread, but also to keep the firefighters on the front

-lines safe.
 Pegasus Imagery developed this type

 of aircraft to fight fires and environmental disasters 3 years ago.
 "We